 How many lessons will my child receive?

-Each pupil should receive a minimum 750 minutes lesson time during the school year.
+Each pupil should receive a minimum 750 minutes (equivalent to 30 lessons at 25 minutes each) of instruction during the school year.
+Where a pupil commences or discontinues during the school year, an adjustment will be calculated pro rata.
 Where a pupil does not receive their minimum lesson time as a result of staff absence, school closure or a school activity, an appropriate proportion of fees will be refunded at the end of the academic year.
-Please note, we cannot refund due to pupil absence.
+Please note, we cannot refund due to pupil absence or where a remote alternative has been offered.